vodkabears/Vide/README.md

 instance.getVideoObject();

 // Resize video background.
-// It calls automatically, if window resize or element(if you will use something like https://github.com/cowboy/jquery-resize). instance.resize();
+// It calls automatically, if window resize (or element, if you will use something like https://github.com/cowboy/jquery-resize). instance.resize();

 // Destroy plugin instance